jatinnow/phastcons/README.md

 6. **Module 6**: Run EM to see parameter learning
 7. **Module 7**: Explore detection thresholds at different ρ values
 8. **Module 8**: Decode "AAAAGGGGGTTTT" to find conserved regions
+9. **Module 9**: Run complete pipeline on "AAAAAAGGGGGGTTTTTTAAAACCCCGGGGTTTTAAAA" to see all steps integrated with visualizations

-## Mathematical Reference
+## Reference

-The application implements concepts from:
+The Supplementary Material from:

 **Siepel, A., Bejerano, G., Pedersen, J. S., Hinrichs, A. S., Hou, M., Rosenbloom, K., ... & Haussler, D. (2005).**
 *Evolutionarily conserved elements in vertebrate, insect, worm, and yeast genomes.*